Spitalfields Music

-Spitalfields Music (previously known as Spitalfields Festival, officially registered as Spitalfields Festival Ltd) is a music charity based in the Bethnal Green area of the London Borough of Tower Hamlets.
-Through musical events, the charity hopes to strengthen the local community Spitalfields Music is a registered charity with number 1052043.
+Spitalfields Music (previously known as Spitalfields Festival, officially registered as Spitalfields Festival Limited) is a music charity based in the Bethnal Green area of the London Borough of Tower Hamlets.
+Through musical events, the charity aims to strengthen the local community.
+Spitalfields Festival is a registered charity with number 1052043.

-The charity's work consists of producing music festivals and a community "Learning & Participation" programme.
+The charity's work mainly consists of producing music festivals and a community programme.
 Several new works are commissioned each year for the festival.

 History

-1976 – Spitalfields Festival was created when a single event, organised by Save Britain's Heritage, was held at Christ Church in Spitalfields in the summer.
+In 1976, Spitalfields Festival was created when an event, organised by Save Britain's Heritage, was held at Christ Church in Spitalfields in the summer.

-1977 – In the summer the first official festival occurred.
+In the Summer of 1977, the first official festival occurred.
 It was run by Friends of Christ Church, which had been formed the previous year after the single event had been held.

-1989 – The Festival Council was formed and more importantly so was the Education and Community Programme.
+The Festival Council and the Learning and Participation Programme were formed in 1989.

-1996 – The decision was taken to expand the festival to incorporate a Winter Festival.
+A winter festival was expanded to starting 1996.

-2003 – Christ Church was unavailable due to renovation works so the festival was spread around 13 venues.
+In 2003, Christ Church was being renovated, so the festival was spread into 13 other venues.

-2005 – Winner of the Royal Philharmonic Society Music Award for Education from Spitalfields Festival commission of Jonathan Dove's community cantata On Spital Fields.

-2006 – Winner of the Royal Philharmonic Society Music Award for Concert Series or Festival.